An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: ALE movement through variational minimization

+In the current section the ALE strategy is detailed, alongside the derivation and analysis of the proposed variational scheme.

-As was briefly mentioned in \S\ref{sec:intro}, adaptive mesh algorithms already exist in the literature of ocean models.
+As was mentioned above, adaptive mesh algorithms already exist in the literature on ocean models \cite{burchard2004non}.
 The distinctive characteristic of our proposed variational mesh movement is that it is derived through the minimization of a cost functional, thus satisfying an optimality criterion.
-That being said, the ALE strategies considered herein (Lagrangian bias, smoothing and refinement) have been used in previous works \cite{hofmeister2010non} and their effectiveness has been demonstrated.
-Specifically, in \cite{delandmeter2018fully}, a monitor function closely resembling eq.(\ref{eq:monitor}) has been used in the context of a Discontinuous Galerkin (DG) ocean model, while in \cite{hofmeister2010non} smoothing through diffusion operators is used alongside similar monitor function ideas.
+That being said, the ALE strategies considered herein (Lagrangian bias, smoothing and refinement) have been used in previous works \cite{hofmeister2010non,delandmeter2018fully} and their effectiveness has been demonstrated.

 The proposed method aims to gather all these ideas into a compact and consistent mathematical formulation.
 By doing so, we are able to perform the analysis demonstrated in \S\ref{sec:freqfilter},\S\ref{sec:monitor} and propose how the various target objectives should blend.
-This analysis is also bolstered by the application of the variational mesh movement in challenging nonhydrostatic flows (\S\ref{sec:results}).
-Concluding, the derivation of the movement, the analysis of the coefficients and the numerical investigation, aspires to propose a new framework to design mesh movement in ALE models and provide insights into already existing methodologies.